Elvenking (band): First six albums (2001–2010)

-The Winter Wake was released and premiered live on March 11, 2006 in Pordenone, Italy.
+The Winter Wake was released and premiered live on 11 March 2006 in Pordenone, Italy.

-On November 3, 2006, a new album was announced to be in the works according to the official website; The Scythe was released on September 14, 2007.
+On 3 November 2006, a new album was announced to be in the works according to the official website; The Scythe was released on 14 September 2007.

-On April 14, 2008, the band announced that they were beginning work on the next album and that it would be a "totally acoustic album".
-In a later post the band explained that while they viewed this new album as a chance to explore their folk influences it would also be a chance for them to experiment in new areas as well.
-It was also added that they already had some material written for a "heavy" album; however, this album would wait until after the acoustic album was released.

-On January 14, 2009, the band announced the addition of a new guitarist, Raffaello "Rafahel" Indri.
-Rafahel had played live with the band for two years before being added as a permanent member.

-On September 29, 2009 the band. announced Lethien to be their new live violin player.
-Lethien would also take Elyghen's place in the rehearsal room until the latter's return to Italy.

-On February 9, 2010 it was announced that Dennis Ward would be producing Elvenking's new album, with Mat Sinner taking the role of executive producer.
-The recordings started on March 20.
-The album, called Red Silent Tides, was released on September 17 in Europe, and November 9 in North America.
+On 9 February 2010 it was announced that Dennis Ward would be producing Elvenking's new album, with Mat Sinner taking the role of executive producer.
+The recordings started on 20 March.
+The album, called Red Silent Tides, was released on 17 September in Europe, and 9 November in North America.

 After the release of Red Silent Tides, the band started a full European tour to support the album.
 Part of this tour was spent supporting German power metal band Primal Fear.